-In reality, training for different operational situations can only rarely be performed--if at all--due to financial issues, time pressures, or lack of availability.
+In reality, training for different operational situations can only rarely be performed--if at all--due to financial issues, time pressures or lack of availability.
 The application of virtual training can help to circumvent these practical limitations.

-EADS in Maching, Germany are using Vortex as the physics simulation engine for their EOD robotics training simulation application.
+Airbus Defence and Space are using Vortex as the physics simulation engine for their EOD robotics training simulation application.

 Vortex was selected after a review of many open source and commercial physics engines, because it was the most stable and most accurate.
 Airbus Defence and Space recently published their results from this simulation work at ITEC 2010 in London.
 The conclusions were that the simulation behavior of Vortex and the real performance of the robot were strongly correlated.